Skip to main content

 22.

 Out on the trail athletes have to have sufficient emergency food for 2 days.
 Also, we recommend taking along several meals to eat in between checkpoints.
 Experience has shown that an athlete’s body needs more food than what we serve with one meal.
-Also, it has happened that athletes run out of food between checkpoints.
+It has happened that athletes run out of food between checkpoints.
 This is a reason for disqualification!

 Athletes are allowed to buy food at checkpoints with restaurants or supermarkets.